Neimat1/Docker/README.md

 ### 1. Some commands in docker you will use.

-- To know the images those are running now
+- List all containers are running now
   ```
   docker ps
   ```
-- Show all containers are running and closed
+- List all containers are running and closed
   ```
   docker ps -a
   ```